Create an automation from scratch in ActiveCampaign

 To set that up:

-1. Click the “Subscribes to a list” trigger.
+2. Select the “Subscribes to a list” trigger.

-2. A modal window will appear.
+3. A modal window will appear.
 Next, choose the list from the dropdown that will begin the automation.
 In this example, we're going to choose "Master List."

 Since we might be using multiple forms that add people to the Master List, it makes sense to start this automation whenever anyone is added to this list rather than having a different trigger for each form.

-3. To prevent contacts from restarting this automation, which would cause them to receive the same message over and over, make sure this trigger action is configured to run "Once."
+4. To prevent contacts from restarting this automation, which would cause them to receive the same message over and over, make sure this trigger action is configured to run "Once."
 (This option should be selected by default.)

-• “Runs once” means that a contact will only enter your automation once through a specific trigger, no matter how many times they meet the triggering conditions.
+• “Runs Once” means that a contact will only enter your automation once through a specific trigger, no matter how many times they meet the triggering conditions.

-• “Runs multiple times” means that a contact will enter your automation through a specific trigger each time they meet the triggering conditions.
+• “Runs Multiple Times” means that a contact will enter your automation through a specific trigger each time they meet the triggering conditions.

 Add the "Send an email" action to your automation

 We recommend sending a welcome email to contacts as soon as they subscribe to your list.
-Welcome emails tend to have some of the highest open and click-through rates, so this is a chance to get important messages in front of your contact and present important calls to action.
+Welcome emails tend to have some of the highest open and click-through rates, so this is a chance to get important messages in front of your contacts and present important calls to action.

 Note that only contacts who provide an email address can be sent emails.